 Virginia

-Under the bill SB 1310, worker protections are expanded to household employees by ensuring they are covered by workplace health and safety requirements as well as the Virginia Human Rights Act, which prohibits employment discrimination based on race, religion, age, gender, sexual orientation, among other groups.
+The state expanded worker protections to household employees by ensuring they are covered by workplace health and safety requirements and the Virginia Human Rights Act, which prohibits employment discrimination based on race, religion, age, gender, and sexual orientation, among other groups.
 Domestic workers are also not to be excluded from worker protection laws regarding the payment of wages.
-A household employee will now be able to bring an action against their employer if they are in violation of the Virginia Human Rights Act.
+A household employee can bring an action against their employer if they violate the Virginia Human Rights Act.

-What is in the Virginia Domestic Worker Bill of Rights:
+The Virginia Domestic Worker Bill of Rights includes: